uchicago-cs/deepdish/doc/source/io.rst

 Sparse matrices
 ---------------
+Scipy offers several types of sparse matrices, of which deepdish can save the types BSR, COO, CSC, CSR and DIA.
+The types DOK and LIL are currently not supported (note that these two types are mainly for incrementally building sparse matrices anyway).

-Scipy offers several types of sparse matrices.
-Currently only CSR and CSC are supported.
-This can offer a dramatic space and speed improvement over for instance ``mmwrite`` and ``mmread`` in `scipy.io
+Using deepdish can offer a dramatic space and speed improvement over for instance ``mmwrite`` and ``mmread`` in `scipy.io
 <http://docs.scipy.org/doc/scipy/reference/io.html>`__.
 This is not surprising
 since it saves the file in an ASCII format.
-Instead, Deepdish saves the internal Numpy arrays directly, which means there is no conversion overhead whatsoever.
-Here is a comparison testing this on a large (500 billion elments) and sparse (0.01% sparsity) CSR matrix:
+Instead, deepdish saves the internal Numpy arrays directly, which means there is no conversion overhead whatsoever.
+Here is a comparison on a large (500 billion elments) and sparse (0.01% sparsity) CSR matrix:

 =========================================  ==========  ==============  =============
 Method                                     Space (MB)  Write time (s)  Read time (s)